 Beyond Psychological First Aid To Healing

-A good way to start the year might be to consider the purpose of counselling / psychotherapy.
-For many people who seek help, the answer is pretty straightforward; they are in distress, they don’t know what to do and they want someone to give them immediate help with what they are going through.
+People seek counselling / psychotherapy for all sorts of reasons.
+For many people who seek help, the reason is pretty straightforward; they are in distress, they don’t know what to do and they want someone to give them immediate help with what they are going through.
 Knowing this, we counsellors and psychotherapists respond as best we can.
 That's what we might term psychological first aid.
 But there's a lot more a skilled therapist can do to help.

 Once the crisis has passed